This Version Posted: September 9, 2021

 Beach postings are most likely to occur after rain storms or prolonged hot weather.
 Rain water washes fecal material from cats, dogs, birds and other wildlife into storm sewers which flow directly into nearby rivers and lakes.
 Prolonged hot weather conditions promote the growth of the bacteria in the water.

-Water temperature also has a significant affect on bacterial levels.
+Water temperature also has a significant effect on bacterial levels.
 Shallow beaches will have warmer water and a higher potential for bacterial growth.

-We can all be part of the solution to this problem.
+You can play a role in making local beaches safer to use.
 Here are some suggestions on how to reduce water contamination: